Press Room | Interviews | Writings

 About — Dr. Minor

-A national resource for information on gender issues and gay/straight relationships for organizations, businesses, educational institutions, and media outlets such as NBC and USA Today, Robert N. Minor, Ph.D. has been speaking, consulting, and leading workshops for thirty years.
+As a national resource for information on gender issues and gay/straight relationships for organizations, businesses, educational institutions, and media outlets, Robert N. Minor, M.A., Ph.D. has been speaking, consulting, and leading workshops for over thirty years.

 He is the author of eight books.
 His first five were scholarly writings on his first specialty, religious thought and practice in South Asia and their relationships to culture.
 His current research is on gender studies and the relationships of religion, gender, and sexuality.
-At the University of Kansas one of his popular courses is "Religious Perspectives on Selfhood and Sexuality."
+With his perspective in world religions, at the University of Kansas he taught popular courses including "Religious Perspectives on Selfhood and Sexuality," "Seminar in Religion and Gender," "Living Religions of the East," and "Religion and Secular States."

-Dr. Minor also writes articles including two popular columns — one a monthly column of analysis and opinion entitled "Minor Details" on issues affecting the progressive and gay communities which is printed nationally in on-line and print publications around the country; the second, "Romance and Dating," a column for Baby Boomers on dating, romance, and relationships for the popular website, 50PlusPrime.com.
+Dr. Minor also writes articles currently including a monthly column of analysis and opinion that began in 1998 entitled "Minor Details" on issues affecting the progressive and LGBTQ+ communities which is printed nationally in on-line and print publications around the country;

 He was a member of the Communities Against Hate Crimes Task Force of the U.S. Attorney for the District of Kansas and the Diversity Advisory Committee of KCPT, the public television station for Kansas City, MO.
 He has served on other boards and task forces, such as the Advisory Board of the nationally acclaimed Center for Religious Experience and Study of Kansas City, the LGBT Task Force of the American Civil Liberties Union of Kansas and Western Missouri, the Statewide Executive Board of Missouri Jobs with Justice, the Workers' RIghts Board of Kansas City Jobs with Justice as its founding Chair, and the Board of Directors of the American Men's Studies Association.

-He is past president of the boards of directors of both the Lesbian & Gay Community Center of Greater Kansas City, and Ecumenical Campus Ministries of the University of Kansas, and is currently a member of the Board of Directors of The Mark, a proposed youth center with programming and after-school activities for high school age youth in the urban core of Kansas City, Missouri, and Assistant Editor of the online magazine, Whosoever for which he also writes a regular collumn.
+He is past president of the boards of directors of both the Lesbian & Gay Community Center of Greater Kansas City, and Ecumenical Campus Ministries of the University of Kansas, and currently Assistant Editor of the online magazine, Whosoever for which he also writes a regular collumn.

 "Bob" leads workshops on gender roles, homophobia, and racism for universities, colleges, churches, businesses, government organizations, and community and religious groups throughout the US as well as workshops for non-heterosexuals on personal growth beyond "coming out" and how to be a healthy activist.
 He is a regular conference presenter for the NGLTF's "Creating Change " Conference, and for PFLAG, locally, regionally, and nationally.
 He worked closely with the Gay and Lesbian Alliance Against Defamation in its Kansas City "Communities of Faith" projects.
 In 1999 GLAAD awarded him its Leadership Award for Education, in 2012 the University of Kansas named him one of the University's Men of Merit, in 2015 the American Men's Studies Association gave him the Lifetime Membership Award, and in 2018 MIssouri Jobs with Justice presented him with the Worker's Rights Board Leadership Award.